NSA Spying FAQ

 — Lowell Bergman, et al, Spy Agency Data After Sept.
 11 Led F.B.I. to Dead Ends, NY Times, Jan.
 17, 2005.

-Are ordinary American's communications included in the surveillance?
+Are ordinary American's domestic communications included in the surveillance?

 Is the fight against warrantless spying on ordinary Americans a partisan issue?

 No. EFF is a non-partisan organization and has consistently opposed illegal surveillance efforts, regardless of which party held the presidency.
-Indeed, the opposition to the domestic surveillance program has come from not just Democrats, but also leading conservatives.
+Opposition to the domestic surveillance program has come from both Democrats and Republicans.
 As David Keene, chairman of the American Conservative Union said, "This is not a partisan issue; it is an issue of safeguarding the fundamental freedoms of all Americans so that future administrations do not interpret our laws in ways that pose constitutional concerns."

 Where can I read more about the NSA surveillance program?